 Name Role

-Miss R Cook Vice Principal (Health and Safety)
+Mr S Millington Business Manager (H & S Competent Person) &

+Appointed Person

-All Members of the Leadership Team Links to Years and Faculties/Departments
+All Members of the Leadership Team Links to Years and Faculties/departments

 Mr K Wallworth SENDCO

-Mrs D Etches Transition Co-ordinator & Head of Year 7
+Ms T Griffin Transition Coordinator & Head of Year 7

-Ms T Griffin, Mrs D Etches, Ms D Simmonds, Head of Year
+Ms T Griffin, Mrs D Etches; Mrs D Ram, Mr S Heads of Year

-Mrs A Devey, Mrs R Field and Ms L Jones
+Khan, Mrs A Devey, Mrs R Field

-Mrs A Fletcher Appointed Person

-Mr T Freeman The Competent Person - Health and Safety
+Mr T Freeman Health and Safety Competent Person

-Mrs M De Rome Designated Person
+Mrs M DeRome Designated Person

-Mrs M Matharu Mid-Year Admissions Co-ordinator for Newly
+Mrs M Matharu Mid-Year Admissions Coordinator for Newly

 Arrived Students

 Mrs K Matharu Appointed Officer

-Mrs S. Smith, Mrs D Ram, Mr R. Poppleton, Mrs Student Support
+Mrs S Smith, Mrs N Kumar, Mr A Bradshaw, Student Support

-N. Kumar, Dr C Gardiner, Mrs S Wood
+Mrs S Wood and Dr C Gardiner

 All Heads of Faculty/Department

-1. Introduction
+1.Introduction

 - 1.1 At Joseph Leckie Academy we have a duty of care for all our students.
 The Children and Families Act 2014 includes a duty for schools to support children with medical conditions. - 1.2 Where children have a disability, the requirements of the Equality Act 2010 will also apply.
-Where children have an identified special need, the SEND Code of Practice will also apply.
+Where children have an identified special need, the Special Educational Need or Disability (SEND) Code of Practice will also apply.
 All children have a right to access the full curriculum, adapted to their medical needs and to receive the on-going support, medicines or care that they require at school to help them manage their condition and keep them well and safe. - 1.3 At Joseph Leckie Academy we recognise that medical conditions may impact on social and emotional development as well as having educational implications where students may be self-conscious about their condition and some may be bullied or develop emotional disorders such as anxiety or depression.
 In particular, they may have long term absences which impacts on their attainment.
-Re-integration back into the Academy will be fully supported so that students with medical conditions are able to fully engage with learning and do not fall behind when they are unable to attend. - 1.4 At Joseph Leckie Academy we fully consider the advice from healthcare professionals, other agencies and parents in order to effectively support students with medical conditions.
+Reintegration back into the Academy will be fully supported so that students with medical conditions are able to fully engage with learning and do not fall behind when they are unable to attend. - 1.4 At Joseph Leckie Academy we fully consider the advice from healthcare professionals, other agencies and parents/carers in order to effectively support students with medical conditions.